Search

 • Visarga (release)

-YouTube has several tutorials to help you understand these principles, not limited to this one:
+Fortunately, YouTube has several tutorials to help you understand pronunciation principles and model good habits.
+Here’s a good one:

 Five: Understand Sandhi